zeeshan-shah/blog/README.md

 ## Project Goals

-The primary objective of this project is to develop a dynamic and user-centric blogging website, empowering individuals to create and manage their accounts and personalized profiles effortlessly.
+- The primary objective of this project is to develop a dynamic and user-centric blogging website, empowering individuals to create and manage their accounts and personalized profiles effortlessly.
 Upon registration, users gain immediate access to a feature-rich platform designed to facilitate seamless blogging experiences.

-A key focus of our endeavor is to prioritize user experience, ensuring a transparent and intuitive interface that fosters ease of navigation and adoption.
+- A key focus of our endeavor is to prioritize user experience, ensuring a transparent and intuitive interface that fosters ease of navigation and adoption.
 Through a meticulously crafted blog creation form, users can input their content details, including striking imagery, compelling titles, and categorization from a predefined list, with minimal friction.

-In addition to facilitating personal expression, our platform serves as a vibrant community hub where users can engage with a diverse array of content curated by their peers.
+- In addition to facilitating personal expression, our platform serves as a vibrant community hub where users can engage with a diverse array of content curated by their peers.
 The ability to bookmark favorite blogs for later consumption and follow preferred bloggers fosters a sense of belonging and discovery within the community.

-Furthermore, fostering meaningful interactions is paramount to our mission.
+- Furthermore, fostering meaningful interactions is paramount to our mission.
 Users are encouraged to share their thoughts and engage in discussions through comments, nurturing a culture of dialogue and collaboration.
 For any technical queries or support needs, a dedicated contact form ensures prompt assistance from our administrative team.

-At its essence, this project is driven by a commitment to democratize content creation and knowledge-sharing, providing a platform for talented bloggers to showcase their expertise and connect with a global audience.
+- At its essence, this project is driven by a commitment to democratize content creation and knowledge-sharing, providing a platform for talented bloggers to showcase their expertise and connect with a global audience.
 Together, we embark on a journey of empowerment, creativity, and collective growth.

 ## User Experience

 ### Typography:

-Font Selection:
+- **Font Selection:**

 For the blog project, a thoughtful combination of fonts is employed to enhance readability and aesthetic appeal.
 Headings (h1 to h6) are styled using the elegant 'Alice' font, providing a clean and modern look.
 Meanwhile, paragraphs and other text elements utilize a sans-serif fallback font to ensure consistency across different platforms and devices.

-Font Sizes:
+- **Font Sizes:**

 Font sizes are carefully chosen to establish a clear hierarchy and improve user experience.
 Headings are set to larger sizes to capture attention and guide readers through the content, while body text maintains a comfortable reading size for enhanced readability.

-Imagery:
+- **Imagery:**

 Images play a crucial role in complementing the textual content and engaging users visually.
 Within the blog, images are thoughtfully selected and optimized for web viewing, ensuring fast loading times and a seamless browsing experience.

-Content Styling:
+- **Content Styling:**

 The blog's content is presented in a clean and organized manner, with each post displayed within a bordered container to distinguish it from the background.
 Titles are prominently displayed at the center of each post, styled in a bold font with a color palette that complements the overall design aesthetic.

-Font Styles:
+- **Font Styles:**

 Typography choices, including font size and weight, are carefully curated to enhance the visual appeal of the blog.
 Titles feature a vibrant color (#DD7373) to draw attention, while other text elements maintain a consistent style for readability and coherence.

-Card Styles:
+- **Card Styles:**

 Each blog post is encapsulated within a card-like container, providing a structured layout that enhances readability and visual appeal.
 Images within the cards are sized and positioned to maintain consistency and ensure optimal viewing across devices.

-Interaction Styles:
+- **Interaction Styles:**

 Interactive elements, such as like buttons and hover effects, are implemented to enhance user engagement and interactivity.
 For example, the bookmark icon changes color on hover to provide visual feedback to users.

-Scrollbar Styling:
+- **Scrollbar Styling:**

 To ensure a seamless browsing experience, scrollbar styling is applied to maintain consistency with the overall design aesthetic.
 This includes customizing the scrollbar's appearance and behavior to align with the project's visual identity.

 ### Color

-Color Scheme:
+- Color Scheme:

-Text color: #000 or #DD7373
+- Text color: #000 or #DD7373

-Navbar background color: #ffffff
+- Navbar background color: #ffffff

-Button colors:
+- Button colors:

-    Blue: Background color #397367, text color #ffffff
+    - Blue: Background color #397367, text color #ffffff

-    BlueOutline: Background color #F9DB6D, text color #3C1518 (on hover: #3C1518)
+    - BlueOutline: Background color #F9DB6D, text color #3C1518 (on hover: #3C1518)

-    Black: Background color #242a3d, text color aliceblue
+    - Black: Background color #242a3d, text color aliceblue

-    BlackOutline: Background color aliceblue, text color #242a3d (on hover: #242a3d)
+    - BlackOutline: Background color aliceblue, text color #242a3d (on hover: #242a3d)

-    Bright: Background color #397367, text color #F9DB6D
+    - Bright: Background color #397367, text color #F9DB6D

 ![Color Scheme:](/documentation/images/colorscheme.png)

 ---
 ## Feature Overview

-This section serves to articulate the user stories for the project.
+- This section serves to articulate the user stories for the project.
 User stories represent a vital aspect of the software development process, capturing the requirements from the end-users' perspective.
 They effectively delineate the functionality and features of the system, aligning with the users' needs and expectations.

 ### Agile Methodology

-The project adheres to Agile methodology, an iterative approach to software development that prioritizes collaboration, flexibility, and customer feedback.
+- The project adheres to Agile methodology, an iterative approach to software development that prioritizes collaboration, flexibility, and customer feedback.
 This methodology facilitates breaking down the development process into manageable increments, fostering continuous improvement and adaptability to evolving requirements.

 #### Kanban Board

-Employing a Kanban board, a visual management tool, enables efficient tracking and management of tasks as they progress through various stages of the development process.
+- Employing a Kanban board, a visual management tool, enables efficient tracking and management of tasks as they progress through various stages of the development process.
 It provides stakeholders with a clear overview of tasks, their statuses, and identifies any potential bottlenecks in the workflow.

+Here is the link to the [Kanban board](https://github.com/users/zeeshan-shah/projects/5).

 #### MoSCoW Prioritization

-Utilizing MoSCoW prioritization aids in categorizing requirements into four distinct categories: Must have, Should have, Could have, and Won't have.
+- Utilizing MoSCoW prioritization aids in categorizing requirements into four distinct categories: Must have, Should have, Could have, and Won't have.
 This categorization ensures the prioritization of features and functionalities based on their significance and impact on the project's objectives.

 #### Story Points

-Story points serve as a unit of measure within Agile project management, offering an estimation of the complexity and effort required to complete a user story.
+- Story points serve as a unit of measure within Agile project management, offering an estimation of the complexity and effort required to complete a user story.
 This relative estimation facilitates effective planning and prioritization of tasks, contributing to the project's overall success.

 ### CRUD Functionality

-The system seamlessly manages data with complete CRUD functionality:
+- The system seamlessly manages data with complete CRUD functionality:

 - **Create**: Users are empowered to create various entities including accounts, profiles, tasks, comments, packs, contact messages, and watch objects, fostering engagement and interaction within the platform.